 - Employment: Contains national extent data on employment and workers.

-- Housing and Facilities: Contains national and community extent data on facilities such as daycare centers and schools, as well as households and residential density.
+- Housing and Schools: Contains national and community extent data on facilities such as daycare centers and schools.

 - Ecologic Boundaries: Includes GAP Ecological Systems and USEPA Ecoregions

-- Hydrologic Features: Includes Hydrologic Unit Code boundaries and labels and the NHD Plus V2 dataset
+- Hydrologic Features: Includes Hydrologic Unit Code boundaries and labels, the NHD Plus V2 dataset, and waterscapes data

 - Political Boundaries: Includes political boundaries (congressional districts, states, counties, census block groups), EnviroAtlas community boundaries, Landscape Conservation Cooperatives, and USEPA Regions.